 Give a Recommendation

 Take time on LinkedIn to bring attention to your colleagues’ great work.
-Share their articles, awards, publications, status updates—and give recommendations.
+Share their articles, awards, publications, status updates, and answer their questions —and give recommendations.
 Kindness never goes out of style, and you’ll be surprised by the way it is reciprocated.

 I believe you deserve a career that brings you joy, fulfillment, and the ability to live your best life.
-If you’re having a hard time writing your resume or your current resume isn’t generating the response you’d hoped it would, reach out to me on LinkedIn or visit my website for help now.
+For more career advice, visit the blog archives on Great Resumes Fast.
+If you’re having a hard time writing your resume and cover letter, or your current resume isn’t generating the response you’d hoped it would, reach out to me on LinkedIn or visit my website for help now.